Dancing Queen: Critical reception

 "Dancing Queen" received widespread critical acclaim upon release.
 According to Donald A. Guarisco of AllMusic, the track's "sincerity and sheer musicality have allowed it to outlast the disco boom and become a standard of dance-pop."
 The song's release also cemented ABBA as an international act and signified the beginning of the group's 'classic period', which would span the following four years.
 It has become a standard for dance divas like Carol Douglas and Kylie Minogue, and it has been covered numerous times by acts including Ireland's U2.
 The song has been adopted by the LGBT community and, according to Mojo magazine, remains one of the most ubiquitous "gay anthems".
 Billboard magazine found the theme of a person's greatest experience coming at a disco age 17 to be more substantive than most ABBA songs, and compared the vocal harmonies to The Mamas and the Papas.
 Cash Box said that the song is "backed by a strong upbeat, in keeping with the title" and "the hooks brought by lush vocal harmonies, as well as the reverb-soaked wall of sound that distinguishes this group, are present."
 Record World wrote that "the disco-styled treatment should make it a favorite [in the United States]."
-Matthew Lewin of Magdalena Bay said in an interview in 2024, "It's just like the best feeling song of all time".